subquery/documentation/docs/indexer/academy/herocourse/module4.md

 #### Step 2: Update the Graphql Schema

 Add an entity called `StakingReward`.
 This entity will allow you to record the account-reward along with the balance.
-Moreover, the block height will help you perform a cross check.
+Moreover, the block height will help you perform a cross-check.

 - The schema file should look similar to as below: